Wolox/wolox-ci/README.md

 ## Environment

 This section lets you set up custom environment variables.
 Each item inside this section defines a variable with its value.

+## Timeout

+This section lets you set up a custom timeout in seconds.
+The default is 600 (10 minutes).